jimeh/common-flow/common-flow.md

        release.
 3. Change Branches
     1. Each change (feature, bugfix, etc.) MUST be performed on separate branches that SHOULD be referred to as "change branches".
-All change branches MUST have descriptive names.
-It is RECOMMENDED that you commit often locally, and you SHOULD regularly push your work to the same named branch on the remote server.
+    2. All change branches MUST have descriptive names.
+    3. It is RECOMMENDED that you commit often locally, and that you try and keep the commits reasonably structured to avoid a messy and confusing git history.
+    4. You SHOULD regularly push your work to the same named branch on the remote server.
-    2. You MUST create separate change branches for each distinctly different change.
+    5. You MUST create separate change branches for each distinctly different change.
 You MUST NOT include multiple unrelated changes into a single change branch.
-    3. When a change branch is created, the branch that it is created from SHOULD be referred to as the "source branch".
+    6. When a change branch is created, the branch that it is created from SHOULD be referred to as the "source branch".
 Each change branch also needs a designated "merge target" branch, typically this will be the same as the source branch.
-    4. Change branches MUST be regularly updated with any changes from their source branch.
+    7. Change branches MUST be regularly updated with any changes from their source branch.
 This MUST be done by rebasing the change branch on top of the source branch.
-    5. After rebasing a change branch on top of its source branch you MUST push the change branch to the remote server.
+    8. After rebasing a change branch on top of its source branch you MUST push the change branch to the remote server.
 This will require you to do a force push, and you SHOULD use the "--force-with-lease" git push option.
 4. Pull Requests